DFHack/dfhack/docs/guides/examples-guide.rst

 dwarf, you can select "Import Professions from DF" in the DT "File" menu.
 The professions will then be available for use in DT.

-In the charts below the "At Start" and "Max" columns indicate the approximate number of dwarves of each profession that you are likely to need at the start of the game and how many you are likely to need in a mature fort.
+In the charts below, the "At Start" and "Max" columns indicate the approximate number of dwarves of each profession that you are likely to need at the start of the game and how many you are likely to need in a mature fort.